We spent the Christmas/New Years holidays at the boat so that is the beginning of the 2010 updates.

 OK, so we came back to the boat, got a salad made, took a nap, and then it was 3:40 just like that.
 We started to make the dinghy davits.
 We got the pipe bender from Evan yesterday so we could go ahead and start.
 We have been bending pipe & now Carl is grinding & stuff on aluminum sleeves he'll put in the davits to make them stronger.
 Like he always says, over built.
 We've got to get over to the showers on Newcastle Island tonight.
 We're both pretty ripe.
 We haven't had a bath since Lopez Island which seems like a long time ago now.

-Long ago someone told me live life to have no regret.
-[Barbara @ Lake Illiamna Lodge in 1976] I'm not sure how you can do that.
-Perhaps I just think too much.
+Long ago someone told me live life to have no regrets.
+[Barbara @ Lake Illiamna Lodge in 1976]

-OK, well it's high tide now, 7 PM.
-Carl's out there welding aluminum - hard to make work in the wind.
+It's high tide now, 7 PM.
+Carl's out there welding aluminum.
+Hard to make work in the wind.
 It's not too windy but what do you want on the back of a boat?
 I guess I'll get out the brie & we'll have that on celery for dinner.
-Another day just slipped away - amazing.
-Evan kept trying to pin us down on how long we'd be here - but that's tough to do.
-I want to get tons of stuff done to the boat - & maybe it would've been better to just stay in America to do stuff.
+Another day just slipped away.
+Amazing.
+Evan kept trying to pin us down on how long we'd be here but that's tough to do.
+I want to get tons of stuff done to the boat & maybe it would've been better to just stay in America to do stuff.
 BUT we needed the pipe bender we bought & then gave to Evan.
 SO here we are.
 It's ok here in Mark Bay.
-I cried last night missing my baby girl.
-I see her shadows in the woods near us.
 Eagles fly by, seals swim by & I try to think they are here to keep me company.
-It is so lonely without her.
-I never knew how much she was a part of me - well, maybe I did.
-I did know one of the hardest things I ever would endure was losing her. & on to of that, my dad.
-I do love & appreciate my Carl.
-Makes me appreciate him even more BUT also fear that moment, he or I that we part.
-Death, life, all in a days' work, eh?

 June 17, 2010